Numerical-Analysis/course/README.md

 ```
 - Step 5: No submission is needed.
 I will be able to see all your edits.
 You can edit as much as you want before the deadline.
 Stop committing to the master branch after the deadline, or a penalty could be applied.

-## Contribute to the class and getting help on github
+## Contribute to the class and get help on github
 **You can always get help by emailing me, coming to my office hours, or making an appointment**
 - Feel free to add resources and thoughts that you think will benefit the whole class to [students.md](students.md), then request to merge to the master branch.
 If approved, extra credit will be assigned.
 - Create an [issue](https://github.com/Numerical-Analysis/course/issues) if you find a typo/mistake on my answer key or my notes.
 Once confirmed, I will update my files and assign you extra credit (typos excluded, first come first serve).
 The extra credit will be recorded under [ExtraCredit.md](ExtraCredit.md).